Julinium/pmmp-scraper/README.md

 # How to use ?
 1. Clone the repo, extract and cd...
 2. Setup your settings in .env file.
-3. Run crony/worker.sh --level debug --links crawl --found ignore Please refer to app/setting.py for more info about the args.
+3. Run crony/worker.sh --level debug --links crawl --found ignore.
+Please refer to app/setting.py for more info about the args.
 4. Optionally, setup a cron job to run the script periodically.